ansible/ansible-lint/src/ansiblelint/rules/risky_octal.md

 # risky-octal

-This rule checks that Octal/Numeric file permissions must contain leading zero or be a string.
+This rule checks that octal file permissions either contain a leading zero or are a string value.

 Modules that are checked: